 Notifications can be recovered by the Local SMS from the NPAC SMS.
 Notifications to be recovered are requested by time range.
 Alternatively, notifications can be recovered using SWIM recovery.

+SPID Migration

+Service Providers that support the functionality will receive SPID Migration data over the NPAC SMS to Local SMS Interface.
+SPID Migration data is not included in recovery responses.

 Hierarchy Diagrams